 Do You Need a Real Estate Attorney to Buy a Home in NJ?

-Terms of the contract vary, and an experienced real estate lawyer can make sure your best interest is upheld during the complicated buying or selling experience.
+Terms of the contract vary, and an experienced real estate lawyer can ensure your best interest is upheld during the complicated buying or selling experience.

 What Happens After Attorney Review?

 After the attorney review period is over, the purchase and sale agreement becomes binding.
-The inspection, financing obligations, title clearance, and closing are the final steps.
+The final steps include inspection, financing obligations, title clearance, and closing.

 The end of the review period begins the prep for the closing process.
 The buyer will make all stipulated payments, submit the mortgage application and schedule a home inspection.